 Before installing drywall, be sure wall studding is sufficiently dry.
 Later shrinking of damp studs is a prominent cause of nail pops- a common drywall problem.
 Be sure to check moisture content of studs before drywall installation using a Moisture Meter to help prevent excessive stud movement leading to cracks and nail pops.

 More about Wood Shrinkage

 Full resurfacing (skim-coating) of drywall during new construction can greatly enhance the finished appearance of walls, giving a uniform appearance, and eliminating the surface variations of face paper, joints, and fasteners.
 This can be especially beneficial for areas that will be highly illuminated by natural or artificial lighting, not always available during the construction phase.
 A full skim coat is also called for when finishing with a velvet, eggshell, or gloss finish paint.
 The automatic sander can be utilized for quickly sanding fully skimmed walls, providing a much more uniform and smooth finished wall.

 Use 500w halogen lights to illuminate at a right angle down walls and across ceilings before priming or painting new drywall.
 It is easy to make drywall repairs and re mud before you paint or prime.
 If you plan to make repairs after priming, the result is generally visible slick patches, and paint appearance problems.
 Many drywall flaws are not discovered until painting is done and the lights come on.
 So light it up!
 Use your judgment which walls will be highly illuminated once finished, or walls that will get a lot of natural light, and consider a full skim coat of mud on those critical areas.

-These tools and systems are available for rent in some independent paint stores.
+These tools and systems are available for rent at Andriots, and in some independent Benjamin Moore Paint Paint Stores.